-Los Angeles may be home to the rich and famous, but you don’t need a movie star’s bank account to have an incredible time.
-Check out these 10 cheap ways to keep your Los Angeles trip under budget.
-Any questions after reading?
-Send us a message!
+Los Angeles may be home to the rich and famous, but you don’t need a movie star’s bank account to have an incredible time!
+Locals in LA provided these 10 tips to keep your Los Angeles trip under budget.

 There are 30 miles of public beaches in Los Angeles.
 Spending a day lying in the sand is both budget-friendly and relaxing.
 If you take the train or an Uber, you won’t have to worry about finding/paying for parking.

 Locals tell us that Santa Monica, Venice, and Manhattan Beach are all fantastic places to lie in the sun.
 What's your travel style?
 Our trip planners can suggest a specific beach based on your interests.